 Band leader Fred Spek plays tenor sax and sings.
 Formerly with: novelty act The Mood Swingers, ska band Inner City Fanatics, art rockers Braino, ska-funk Dub Enforcement Agency, art-damaged Blank Crowd, Jason Clark's jazzed Bug Nite and others.
 He's shared the stage with Mary Margaret O'Hara (she blew bubbles while he crooned "I'm Forever Blowing Bubbles"), performs in Richard Underhill's street band The Kensington Horns.
 He's done gigs with Michael Louis Johnson's free blowing party band Rambuctious and is a regular guest with Toby Hughes & The New Orleans Connection Jazz All-Stars (Sundays at Grossman's).
 He's sat-in with bluesman Jake Chisholm, Mad Bastard Kevin Quain, swing-punk Big Rude Jake and more.
 His list of original tunes continues to grow, and Fred acknowledges support from the Ontario Arts Council, who awarded him a songwriters grant in 2011.

 Nichol S. Robertson was born and raised.
 He plays banjo, guitar and other people's feelings.
-Currently Nichol runs his own bands The Honkytonk Boogaloo Boys, The Layrite Boys duo, and also enjoys selling his soul to such musical acts as Friendly Rich & The Lollipop People, with Ted Hawkins in Thelonious Hank, Victor Bateman's Another Country, Devin Cuddy, Whitney Smith, Ian Goodhue's rockin' soul revue The Mercenaries, Stones cover band Dead Flowers, CCR cover band Locomotion and is in demand by many others.
+Currently Nichol leads a few of his own bands, like The Honkytonk Boogaloo Boys, The Layrite Boys duo, and also enjoys selling his soul to such musical acts as Friendly Rich & The Lollipop People, with Ted Hawkins in Thelonious Hank, Victor Bateman's Another Country, Devin Cuddy, Ian Goodhue's rockin' soul revue The Mercenaries, Stones cover band Dead Flowers, and is in big demand by many.
 In the future, he hopes to sell his soul to much more lucrative acts (i.e. Metallica, Lawrence Welk or the people who do the music for Saturday morning Christian channel shows).

-Distinguished organists we've had our way with include long timers Ben Mueller-Heaslip and Waylen Miki, guests Joel Visentin, Nathaniel Edgar, Jeff McLeod, Ryan Driver, Tania Gill, Kelsey McNulty, Dafydd Hughes, Meher Steinberg, Marcel Aucoin, Peter Hill, Jason Kenemy, Cindy Fairbank, and accordionist Fabrice Sicco.
+Distinguished organists we've had our way with include long timers Ben Mueller-Heaslip and Waylen Miki, guests Joel Visentin, Nathaniel Edgar, Jeff McLeod, Ryan Driver, Tania Gill, Kelsey McNulty, Dafydd Hughes, Meher Steinberg, Marcel Aucoin, Peter Hill, Jason Kenemy, and Cindy Fairbank.

 Fine and fun bass players include groovy Rachel Melas who's done lotsa gigs, as had Micheal "Blitz" Kaler.
 JUNO winner Brandi Disterheft did a couple gigs, living legend Victor Bateman, Wes Neal, Mike Herring, Brian Kobayakawa, Jon Meyer, Chris Banks, and one special night Ka-Cheong Liu blew his tuba!

-Great guitarists such as Eric St. Laurent, Tom Juhas, James "Champagne" Robertson, Rizaldo Padilla, and Margaret Stowe, have also played with the band.
-Hot horns include trumpet blower Brian Cram, trombonists Scott Good and Steve Donald, alto saxist Toby Hughes as well as baritone Ben Burke who have all blown their horns with us, and whatta blast it was!
+Great guitarists such as Eric St. Laurent, Tom Juhas, Canada's top jazz guitarist Reg Schwager, James "Champagne" Robertson, Rizaldo Padilla, and Margaret Stowe, have also played with the band.
+Hot horns include trumpet blower Brian Cram (RIP), trombonists Scott Good and Steve Donald, saxist Toby Hughes as well as baritone player Ben Burke, who have all blown their horns with us and whatta blast it was!